neerajasridhar1992/helloworldflask/Monitoring.md

 ##### 1. Distributed Tracing:
   - Implementing distributed tracing (e.g., using OpenTelemetry or Google Cloud Trace) allows for end-to-end visibility into request flows, helping identify latency issues and performance bottlenecks across services.

-##### 2. Error Reporting:
+##### 2. APM/Synthetic Monitoring:
-  - Using a tool like Google Cloud Error Reporting can help aggregate and analyze application errors, providing insights into error trends and helping prioritize bug fixes.

-##### 3. Application Performance Management (APM):
-  - Implementing APM solutions (e.g., New Relic, Datadog) provides deeper insights into application performance, including transaction traces, code-level insights, and more.
+  - It is useful to setup AP metrics using NewRelic/Datadog or atleast setup Synthetic monitoring using Runscope, or by utilizing the Istio mesh for more insights into network communications.
+As the applications scale and more microservices are added, it might make sense to setup sa service mesh like Istio to enable monitoring and security.

-##### 4. Service-Level Objectives (SLOs) and Service-Level Indicators (SLIs):
+##### 3. Service-Level Objectives (SLOs) and Service-Level Indicators (SLIs):
   - Defining SLOs and SLIs for our application helps in setting clear performance targets and measuring the application's reliability against those targets.

-##### 5. Custom Dashboards and Reporting:
+##### 4. Custom Dashboards/Reporting:
    - Creating custom dashboards tailored to our application's specific needs provides a comprehensive view of metrics and performance, allowing for more effective monitoring and management.
+We can also define monitors which could trigger alerts through a Alerting tool like Pagerduty when needed.
+These Dashboards and monitoring should be implemented via IaC for easy maintenance.

+##### 5. Incident Management:
+  - We could further setup alerting tools like Pagerduty and incident management tools like FireHydrant to manage incident lifecycles.
+Incident Life cycle management can be a pain, and ensuring we handle all events from grouping alerts in an incident, to managing incident response to post mortem analysis to root cause analysis is important.